joendres/nextcloud-filelink/README.md

 * **Settings -> Sharing -> Allow apps to use the Share API** has to be enabled
 * **Settings -> Sharing -> Allow users to share via link** has to be enabled
-* **The app "Share Files" has to be active.** In ownCloud the Apps management is part of the Administrator's settings, in Nextcloud it's accessible directly from the Admin's profile menu.
+* **The app "Share Files" has to be active.** In ownCloud the Apps management is part of the administrator's settings, in Nextcloud it's accessible directly from the admin's profile menu.

 ### Redirects